SurgingSparks/oci-backup-automation/README.md

 # OCI Backup & Restore Automation

-**Automated boot & block volume backups and restores in Oracle Cloud Infrastructure using OCI CLI via Python orchestration.**
+**Automated boot & block volume backups and restores in Oracle Cloud Infrastructure using the Python SDK with instance principal authentication.**
 Improves platform resilience and eliminates manual backup errors by implementing a lightweight, reusable backup and restore pattern.

 ---